pytask-dev/pytask/docs/source/tutorials/profiling_tasks.md

 # Profiling tasks

-pytask collects information on the runtime of tasks when they finished successfully.
-To display the information, enter
+pytask collects information on tasks when they succeed.
+To display the data, enter

 ```console
 $ pytask profile